-Today, our commitment to internal review is even stronger.
-We are working to prevent adverse events by constantly reviewing and improving our processes and procedures.
-Our goal is to never have one of these events happen in our facilities, and to contribute to preventing errors in the wider medical community by training our future health care providers and sharing improvements that could be used to prevent errors.
+Mayo Clinic's goal is to never have one of these events happen in Mayo facilities, and to contribute to preventing errors in the wider medical community by training Mayo's future health care providers and sharing improvements that could be used to prevent errors.

-We take great pride in the care we provide and have worked hard to develop measures to keep errors from happening.
+Mayo Clinic staff takes great pride in the care they provide, and staff has worked hard to develop measures to keep errors from happening.